 The contributions you make in a tax year count towards the annual allowance for that tax year.

-If you've already taken some of your retirement savings, your future pension contribution limit may be restricted to the money purchase annual allowance.
+If you've already taken some of your pension savings, your future pension contribution limit may be restricted to the money purchase annual allowance.

 Tax rules depend on your individual circumstances and could change in the future.